Post

 In engineering, $r(x)$ is often called the input, and $y(x)$ is called the output or the response to the input (and initial conditions).

-Homogeneous Linear Ordinary Differential Equation
+Homogeneous Linear Ordinary Differential Equations

-Let’s say $J$ is some interval $a<x<b$ where we want to solve equation (1).
-If $r(x)\equiv 0$ for the interval $J$ in equation (1), then
+Let $J$ be an interval $a<x<b$ where we want to solve equation (1).
+If $r(x)\equiv 0$ for the interval $J$ in equation (1), we have

 \[y'+p(x)y=0 \tag{2}\]